Outcome ETFs & income strategies: How do they work?

 BALI seeks to deliver consistent income and lower volatility without needing to overweight certain sectors or styles, making it an attractive consideration for a core equity exposure.
 Utilizing the data and technology capabilities of BlackRock’s Systematic Active Equities (SAE) platform, BALI employs a systematic approach with a robust risk management framework.
 (Learn more about SAE, which uses data-driven insights, scientific testing, and advanced computer modelling techniques to construct portfolios.)

 A call options contract is an agreement between a buyer and seller that gives the purchaser of the option the right to buy a particular asset at a specified future date at an agreed upon price (commonly known as the “strike price”).
-When the Fund writes (sells) a call option, the Fund is entitled to receive a premium.
-Although not perfectly correlated, such call options may have the impact of capping potential gains from the Fund’s long position in equity securities.
-Therefore, to reduce the potential impact of this cap on the potential gains (with actual results dependent on various factors including the degree of options and futures activity over time), the Fund will buy futures on a large cap equity index.
+When the fund writes (sells) a call option, the fund is entitled to receive a premium.
+Although not perfectly correlated, such call options may have the impact of capping potential gains from the fund’s long position in equity securities.
+Therefore, to reduce the potential impact of this cap on the potential gains (with actual results dependent on various factors including the degree of options and futures activity over time), the fund will buy futures on a large cap equity index.

 Of course, individuals and financial advisors may pursue call options strategies outside of ETFs.
 But that requires a commitment of time and energy into learning the world of options, as well as ongoing rebalancing and monitoring strategies.
 The advent of outcome ETFs has created a way to simplify access to options strategies for investors.
 That’s why we believe that outcome ETFs will increasingly become a vehicle of choice as more investors look for clearer investment outcomes and low-cost ways to implement these strategies.